Key Takeaways

 S corporations that accidentally or otherwise break the rules on the number and type of shareholders face revocation of S corporation status by the IRS.
 The revocation automatically means that the business has to wait five years to be considered for S corporation treatment again.
 The IRS can also demand that the business pays taxes for the past three years at C corporation rates.

-If you need help with S corporation shareholder eligibility requirements, you can post your legal need on UpCounsel's marketplace.
+If you need help with how many shareholders can an s corporation have, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.